Use of Upper Extremity Exoskeletons for Control of Injuries Associated with Overhead Work

 - Improved overall quality due to workforce being less fatigued

 As part of an outsourcing assignment for this aerospace manufacturer, an Apex ergonomist was assigned to a team working to eliminate injuries associated with overhead work in the manufacture of the company’s jetliner models.
 There are several manufacturing tasks (key examples: drilling, wrenching, sealing) including installation of mechanical components and electrical wire runs, where the worker’s upper extremities are extended overhead.
 Additionally, preparing the aircraft surface for painting requires extensive operations where workers’ upper extremities are above their heads for multiple hours per day.
-Review of the client’s injury data over a 4-Year period (2013-2016) pertaining to ergonomics-related cases revealed 52% of all ergonomic-related cases involved the back, shoulders, and neck.
+Review of the client’s injury data over a four-year period (2013-2016) pertaining to ergonomics-related cases revealed 52 percent of all ergonomics-related cases involved the back, shoulders, and neck.
 Most of these injuries came from tasks where there are high levels of overhead work.
-These three injury categories resulted in WC costs of $15MM for this 4-Year period.
+These three injury categories resulted in WC costs of $15M for this four-year period.

 There are several methods that could be considered in the quest to reduce or eliminate injuries associated with prolonged overhead work.
 Some methods would require complete retooling of the manufacturing process.
 The project team focused on methods that could be implemented quickly and not require complete redesign of the current manufacturing processes.